 Post Tonopalo, Tahoe Vista projects get cool reception

-“People who have lived here their whole lives can’t afford to live in Tahoe — the development seems to be catered to second homeowners, and it’s pushing out the working-class people,” said Carson, a bus driver for the Truckee Tahoe Unified School District.
+“People who have lived here their whole life can’t afford to live in Tahoe D the development seems to be catered to second homeowners, and it’s pushing out the working class people,” said Carson, a bus driver for the Truckee Tahoe Unified School District.
 “It’s not quaint, it’s pretentious and based on greed.”

-Since a grass-roots backlash erupted in recent months against the Tonopalo lakeside luxury development, Tahoe Vista residents are leery of projects now in the planning phases.
-Tonopalo, widely criticized for removing a unique sand dune, has become representative of the kind of out-of-towner, big-money development locals would rather avoid.
+Since a grassroots backlash erupted in recent months against the Tonopalo lakeside luxury development, Tahoe Vista residents are leary of projects now in the planning phases.
+Tonopalo, widely criticized for removing a unique sand dune, has become iconic of the kind of out-of-towner, big money development locals would rather avoid.
 And since that project seemed to slip through the cracks of county and community scrutiny, officials are encouraging locals to get involved at the beginning of projects by attending public meetings on proposals.

 “If people have issues, we need to hear them,” said Placer County Senior Planner Alan Breuch.
 “The public really needs to be involved in the planning process.”

-Steve Kastan, deputy field advisor for Supervisor Rex Bloomfield, said, “I think communities can have a significant impact (on projects) — Tonopalo raised awareness, and now people know what can happen.”
+Steve Kastan, deputy field advisor for Supervisor Rex Bloomfield, said, “I think communities can have a significant impact [on projects] — Tonopalo raised awareness, and now people know what can happen.”
 Kastan is responsible for publicizing meetings on proposed projects.

-Placer County Principal Planner Bill Combs said applications have been turned in for the Tahoe Sand time-shares and the Mourelatos additions, and both projects are in the environmental review stage.
+Placer County Principal Planner Bill Combs said applications have been turned in for the Tahoe Sand time shares and the Mourelatos additions, and now both projects are in the environmental review stage.

-Community members are concerned meetings are not well publicized, though Kastan said he sends notices via e-mail to 50 people, notifies landowners within 400 feet of the proposed project as required by law and posts meetings in newspapers.
+Community members are concerned those meetings are not well publicized, though Kastan said he sends notices to an e-mail list serve of 50 people, notifies landowners within 400 feet of the proposed project as required by law and posts meetings in newspapers.

 “We have to demand advance notification of every project and when they’ll happen,” said Gary Vandewiele, the Tahoe Vista man responsible for raising questions about the Tonopalo project.
 “These developers are really smart.
 They know how to work a local population, and they’re working us big time.”

-Patrick Stone, 14-year Tahoe Vista resident and member of the North Tahoe Business Association, said last month that this is the time for community members to get involved.
+Patrick Stone, 14-year Tahoe Vista resident and member of the North Tahoe Business Association, told the World last month that this is the time for community members to get involved.

 “The average person doesn’t pay attention until the buildings are going up, and if they don’t start paying attention, it will be approved and done before they have input,” he said.

-“Obviously, we need low-income and employee housing, but we’re in such a rush to address employee housing, we haven’t addressed other issues like stores, day care and parking,” Stone said.
+“Obviously, we need low income and employee housing, but we’re in such a rush to address employee housing, we haven’t addressed other issues like stores, daycare and parking,” said longtime Tahoe Vista resident Stone.
 “That’s over 500 people in an area with very little infrastructure.”

-Bill Span, consultant to the Affordable Housing Development Corporation, said the application for the 110 two-, three- and four-bedroom affordable housing units was submitted to the county last week.
+Bill Span, consultant to the Affordable Housing Development Corporation, said the application for the 110 two-, three- and four-bedroom affordable housing units was submitted to the county on Monday.
 He said a number of public meeting will be held, and he expects the planning phase will take about a year.
 No meetings are scheduled yet, but he said they will probably begin in about six weeks.

 Officials say these concerns will be addressed at the public meetings held as the planning phase progresses.
 Preliminary meetings have been held to address the Tahoe Sands 86-unit proposal, but it has not yet been presented to NTRAC, said Kastan.